cerplot/luigi/doc/example_top_artists.rst

         sys.exit(main(sys.argv))

-In a typical deployment scenario, the Luigi orchestration definition above as well as the Pyspark processing code would be packaged into a deployment package, such as a container image.
-The processing code does not have to be implemented in Python, any program can be packaged in the image and run from Luigi.
+In a typical deployment scenario, the Trun orchestration definition above as well as the Pyspark processing code would be packaged into a deployment package, such as a container image.
+The processing code does not have to be implemented in Python, any program can be packaged in the image and run from Trun.

 Step 2 – Find the Top Artists